ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 {.col-4}

 ---
-The correct answer is (b) or (c).
+The correct answer is (b) & (c).
 Because both trees have 1 dot connected to 5 lines, 1 dot connected to 3 lines and 6 dots connected to 1 line.
 :::

 :::problem id=1_4 marks=1